 From now on, we will make use of an external translation system named Crowdin.
 This system is designed for translations and works faster than our internal translation module.
 Old translations will be remembered, and the new system is easy to use.
 If you want to be part of our Translation group, please reach out to our Support Team.

 Note: To be able to give you access as soon as possible, please provide us with the following information: the email address you want to use to access to Crowdin and the language you want to help us translate.

 How to create a Crowdin account

-After you have requested access to be part of our translation group, you should have received an email from Crowdin.
-It might have ended up in your spam, so don’t forget to check your spam folder.
+After you have requested access to be part of our translation group, you will receive an email from Crowdin.
+It might end up in your spam, so don’t forget to check your spam folder.